Guidance for Loving Someone with a Mental Illness

+Loving someone with a mental illness can be painful and confusing.
 For every person with schizophrenia, bipolar disorder, major depression, generalized anxiety disorder or PTSD, there will almost always be someone in their lives who loves them.
-And it’s fair to say that their suffering is as real and true as the person with the mental illness.
+And it’s fair to say that the loved one's suffering is as real and true as the person with the mental illness.

 I can write on this topic from both sides of the fence.
 I have suffered from major depression while in a serious, long-term relationship and know what I put that person through.
-I have also seen the other side, where in my dating career, I have been with a chronically suicidal female with borderline personality disorder, someone with severe obsessive compulsive disorder and depression, as well as someone with anorexia nervosa coupled with anxiety and depression.
+I have also seen the other side, where I have been with a chronically suicidal woman with borderline personality disorder, another woman with severe obsessive compulsive disorder and depression, as well as a woman with anorexia nervosa coupled with anxiety and depression.

 But how can you not concern yourself?
 You love this person and yet you are having to sit idly by as they suffer in silence.

 It can be a difficult situation for both parties.
 Beyond urging your loved one to seek psychiatric treatment, there isn’t a whole lot you can do besides being supportive and understanding.
-Do not judge, do not assume and always remember to not take it personally.
-So many fights in relationships are caused by one partner assuming that the other partners emotional withdrawal says something about them, instead of something about their mental illness.
+Do not judge, do not assume, and never take it personally (Adult Symptoms of Mental Health Disorders).
+So many fights in relationships are caused by one partner assuming that the other partner's emotional withdrawal says something about them, instead of something about their mental illness.

 The principles of cognitive based therapies apply quite perfectly when figuring out how to love someone with a mental illness.
 Be compassionate, non-judgmental, non-confrontational, do not assign blame, express empathy and be available.

 And one more thing.
 Tell them that you love them, even if they don’t have the energy to say it back.